The Cost of Procrastinating on Buying Life Insurance

 How Much Can Waiting To Buy Life Insurance Cost You In The Long Run?

-Below is a summary of the average increase in life insurance policy costs from one age group to the other.
+Below is a summary of the average increase in life insurance policy costs from one age group to another.
 This is based on a $500,000 coverage policy for non-smoking policyholders in Ontario, categorized by gender.
 The policy premiums rise significantly with age, underlining the importance of getting life insurance while young.

 Term 10 Monthly Premium Changes